 Whether you’re an author writing a book, a journalist describing a woman in politics, or an employer crafting a performance review, describing women in the 21st century means looking beyond appearances.
-Many (if not all) of these positive adjectives are applicable to any person, not just women.
-Feel free to use them in your next piece of writing or when describing a woman you admire!
+Many (if not all) of the positive adjectives below are applicable to any person, not just women.

 - Astute – She has clever solutions to problems based on her sharp perception.